-TP-Link’s Archer A7 has been one of the go-to devices in the budget segment.
-But is it worth the hype?
+TP-Link’s Archer A7 has been one of my go-to cheap-budget routers.
+But is it?
 What speeds can it handle?
 For what activities can one consider it?
 Is it a suitable device for your house or a small business?
-Let’s dive into the detailed TP Link A7 review.
+Too many questions, but no answers.
+Don’t worry, by end of this review you’ll have answers to all of them.

 TP-Link Archer A7 Specs